 - Colored nail polish can leave permanent marks on your light colored Ketubah.

 - Use a special fade proof pen for signing.
 Ink can fade over the years if exposed to UV light rays.
 Test your pen if possible to see that it writes smoothly on your Ketubah.
-Some Ketubot come with a suggested pen.
+Some Ketubot come with a pen.

 - Will you display it at the ceremony?
 Make sure that there is an easel available.